Eder Sarabia: Assistant to Quique Setién

 In October 2015, Sarabia joined Quique Setién's staff after being named his assistant at UD Las Palmas.
 He followed Setién to Real Betis and FC Barcelona, again as his assistant.

-While at Barcelona, Sarabia was pointed out by the media as the main reason of a relationship problem between the players and the coaching staff, being spotted often by the match cameras criticizing the players in matches; Lionel Messi ignored him during a match against RC Celta de Vigo.
+While at Barcelona, Sarabia was pointed out by the media as the main reason of a relationship problem between the players and the coaching staff, being spotted often by the match cameras criticising the players in matches; Lionel Messi ignored him during a match against RC Celta de Vigo.
 He later admitted an argument between the squad and the staff after that match.

 Andorra

 On 18 January 2021, Sarabia was appointed manager of FC Andorra in Segunda División B, after agreeing to a two-and-a-half-year contract.
 After losing the promotion playoff semi-final in his first season to Real Sociedad B, he achieved promotion from the new Primera Federación in 2022, despite losing the final 3–0 to Racing de Santander; that December, he extended his contract to 2025.
 In his and Andorra's first match in the Segunda División on 15 August, the team won 1–0 at Real Oviedo with a goal by Pau Casadesús.

 On 25 March 2024, following a poor run of results which saw Andorra sitting bottom of the league, Sarabia was sacked.